 African-American musicians have lived in, contributed to, and influenced Appalachian music communities since the introduction of the banjo and early work songs and chants through modern blues, jazz, gospel, pop and rock music.
-While many of these musicians have been documented for their individual achievements, it wasn't until recently that they have been considered collectively in terms of the Appalachian region.
-John C. Campbell's definition of Appalachia will serve as the border.
+While many of these musicians have been documented for their individual achievements, it wasn’t until recently that they have been considered collectively in terms of the Appalachian region.
+John C. Campbell’s definition of Appalachia will serve as the border.
 A good map of the included counties can be found by state or the entire region at http://www.library.appstate.edu/appcoll/maps.html.
 This pathfinder will provide an introduction to the resources available for these musicians in the W.L.
 Eury Appalachian Collection at Appalachian State University and the Western North Carolina Library Network.
-The comprehensive bibliography will be available in the Black Music Research Journal, v 24, no. 1 (Spring 2005).
+A comprehensive bibliography is available in Black Music Research Journal, v 24, no. 1 (Spring 2004), online access available via Appalachian State University here.

-An introduction to this topic will appear in the special Appalachian issue of the Black Music Research Journal, forthcoming fall 2004.
+An introduction to this topic appears in the special Appalachian issue of the Black Music Research Journal, v.
+23, no. 1/2 (Spring/Fall 2003) :

 Highly Relevant :